tarwn/lessthandot-hugo/blogs/content/posts/2013-02-01-ssrs-properties-description.md

   <img src="/wp-content/uploads/users/grrlgeek/Description 1.png?mtime=1359727836" alt="" width="288" height="403" />
 </p>

 **Example**: I have a report that shows sales per year by product category.
-I've given my report the description, “Sales by category, summed by year and month.”
+I've given my report the description, "Sales by category, summed by year and month."

 After I deploy the report, I can see the report description underneath the title in Report Manager.